About Summer Undergraduate Research Fellowship (SURF) Program:

 - be a full-time student currently enrolled at Purdue or another U.S. institution of higher education in a bachelor’s degree program

 - have completed one academic semesters by the start of the SURF program

 - have a minimum cumulative GPA of 2.8/4.0 at the time of application

 - participate for the scheduled program period (alternate program dates are not available)

-The SURF program will use Blackboard to support the program participants throughout their summer research experience.
-On Blackboard, participants will find announcements, assignments, the seminar schedule, and resource materials.
+The SURF program will use BrightSpace to support the program participants throughout their summer research experience.
+On BrightSpace, participants will find announcements, assignments, the seminar schedule, and resource materials.
 For information about the structure of the program, click on the Information and Policies document.
 In order to successfully complete the program and receive the full summer stipend, each participant must fulfill the program requirements.

 While participating in the SURF program, all students are expected to abide by the Purdue University Student Code of Conduct.